ajlinhard/byte-size-docs/Spark/High-Level-Concepts/Spark-Setup-Local.md

   - Helpful for written instructions and had helpful other options at the bottom

 ---
-You're absolutely right!
-Python 3.13 is likely the culprit.
-This is a very common issue with PySpark and newer Python versions.
-Here's why this happens:

 ## Why Python 3.13 Causes Issues with PySpark

 **1. PySpark Version Lag**